jacobs269/PacificSalmonSurvival/README.md

 The rest of this README describes the files/folders included in the zip

 dataPrep.R: Takes the raw data set (pinkdata.csv), and adds some variables that are important for model building.
 This script saves a new dataset (auxPink.rds), that is used during model building.
-[Corresponds to section 5.6.1 of the report]

-EDA.R: Code for visualizations produced in the exploratory data analysis [Corresponds to section 5.6.4 of the report]
+EDA.R: Code for visualizations produced in the exploratory data analysis

-JAGS (Folder): Contains the Jags code for models 1, 2, and 3 [Corresponds to section 5.6.2 of the report]
+JAGS (Folder): Contains the Jags code for models 1, 2, and 3

 Models (Folder): Contains the r code for the 3 models.
 For models 1,2 and 3, the JAGS models are fit, and the trace plots for displayed.
 [Corresponds to section 5.6.3 of the report].
 ONLY for model 3, (the final model), there exists additional analysis of the posterior samples included at the end of the file [Corresponds to section 5.6.5 of the report]